 Can I qualify for ongoing TANF benefit if I already got OTTANF?

 Yes.
-If you got One Time Temporary Assistance for Needy Families (OTTANF) for yourself and your grandchild, you can also apply for ongoing TANF payment.
+If you got One Time Temporary Assistance for Needy Families (OTTANF) for yourself and your grandchild, you could also apply for ongoing TANF payment.

 If my grandchild gets SSI, can I apply for the extra $1,000 TANF payment?